Ouaz/FTL-diversityMod/README.md

 # Other FTL Mods

-Check other FTL mods [here](https://github.com/Ouaz/FTL-diversityMod/blob/master/other/OTHER.md):
+Check [other FTL graphical mods](https://github.com/Ouaz/FTL-diversityMod/blob/master/other/OTHER.md) created by the community:

+- Detailed Ship Greebles Graphics 1.1
 - Extra Names Mod 1.2